 One standout feature of the MyWebsite website builder is its excellent multilingual site tools.
 There’s a built-in translator, which can be used to translate your content into 62 different languages.
 Individual sites support up to 25 different languages at a time, which makes this a great option for small businesses targeting different language groups.

-When it comes to pricing, MyWebsite offers the Plus and Pro site builder plans at $5 a month and $10 a month, while for more advanced sites its Now & List Local Essential and Creator + List Local Essential packages (free for the first month, then respectively $17 and $23 a month) offer website builders with marketing and advanced ecommerce functionality.
+When it comes to pricing, MyWebsite offers the Plus and Pro site builder plans at $10 and $15 a month, while for more advanced sites its Now & List Local Essential and Creator + List Local Essential packages (free for the first month, then respectively $17 and $23 a month) offer website builders with marketing and advanced ecommerce functionality.

-At its simplest, WordPress,.org is a free content management system (CMS) that provides the dashboard and tools for you to create and manage your website.
+At its simplest, WordPress.org is a free CMS that provides the dashboard and tools for you to create and manage your website.
 The design flexibility on offer is unrivalled, and you will have access to thousands of templates and plugins through the official WordPress stores.

 WordPress.com's pricing plans differ when it comes to paying annually or monthly, with the annual plans including a free domain among other features, but costing more.
-For businesses, the Business plan is $25 a month, and includes 200GB of storage space alongside a raft of features and tools.
+For businesses, the Pro plan is $18 a month, and includes 50GB of storage space alongside a raft of features and tools.

 You have full code access and complete control over every aspect of your site, enabling you to build exactly what you want.
 Note, though, that WordPress can be a little confusing to get started with, and it will take you some time to get your site online.

 Read our comprehensive WordPress review (opens in new tab).

 Although it’s a relative newcomer to the website building world, HostGator’s Gator Website Builder stands out as excellent.
 All plans come with unmetered storage and bandwidth, as well as a free domain for the first year.